 Historically, there have been significant product recalls by some of the world's largest vehicle manufacturers.
 Recalls may result in decreased vehicle production because of a manufacturer focusing its efforts on the problems underlying the recall rather than generating new sales volume.
 In addition, reputational damage with consumers may occur and consumers may elect not to purchase vehicles manufactured by the vehicle manufacturer initiating the recall, or by vehicle manufacturers in general, while the recalls persist.
 Any reduction in vehicle production volumes, especially by the Company's OEM customers, could have a material adverse effect on the Company's business, financial condition and results of operations.
 Automobile manufacturers are increasingly requesting that each of their suppliers bear costs of the repair and replacement of defective products which are either covered under an automobile manufacturer's warranty or are the subject of a recall by the automobile manufacturer and which were improperly designed, manufactured or assembled by their suppliers.
 The Company does not maintain insurance for product recall matters; as such insurance is not generally available on acceptable terms.
-The obligation to repair or replace such parts, or a requirement to participate in a product recall, could have a material adverse effect on the Company's operations and financial condition.
-Furthermore, if the Company experienced a product recall, such product recall may harm the Company's relationship with its customers.
+The obligation to repair or replace such parts under warranty or recall, or a requirement to participate in a product recall, even where the Company disputes the need for a recall or the responsibility for any alleged defect, could have a material adverse effect on the Company's operations and financial condition.
+Actual warranty experience which results in costs that exceed the Company's warranty provisions could have a material adverse effect on the Company's profitability.
+Furthermore, if the Company experienced a product recall, such product recall may harm the Company's relationship with its customers and/or the Company may face reputational damage.